 Supporting the security and data needs of VR companies

-VR companies involved in provision of backend solutions are primarily involved in providing cloud services and data storage solutions.
+VR companies involved in provision of backend solutions are primarily involved in providing data storage solutions and cloud services.
 A minority are also involved in providing data security services.Source

-VR companies in our survey are more likely to be creating cameras than any other single type of VR hardware.
-Position and room trackers, motion sensors, controllers and haptic feedback devices are all produced by between a third and half of companies.Source
+VR companies in our survey are more likely to be creating cameras, position and room trackers, and controllers.Source

 Who are VR companies working with?

-More than 8 in 10 surveyed VR companies work with partner organizations.
-Of those who do, more than half work with other VR start-ups or film and TV production companies.Source
+More than seven in ten surveyed VR companies work with partner organizations.
+Of those who do, more than a third work with other VR start-ups or film and TV production companies.Source

 How long till we hit the Big Time?

 VR companies are excited about the prospects for the industry's future.
-More than 85% of them anticipate VR will be a mainstream medium in less than five years, and nearly half think this will come to pass in less than three.Source
+More than 50% of them anticipate VR will be a mainstream medium in five years or less.Source

 Who buys our stuff?

-While the general public remains the highest priority target for clientele, nearly half of surveyed companies are producing VR aimed at the core of VR enthusiasts, and more than a third are creating VR products for business clients and marketing agencies.Source
+While the general public remains the highest priority target for clientele, more than half of surveyed companies are producing VR aimed at the core of VR enthusiasts, and more than half are creating VR products for business clients and marketing agencies.Source

 Where is the market now, and where is it going?